 –What was your role vis-a-vis General Sisi at the War College?
 Did you teach him?
 Which classes and when?
 Were there other Egyptian officers present?

 I was a research professor of national security affairs (and later Islamic and regional studies) at the Strategic Studies Institute within the Army War College.
 The SSI is the Army’s think tank focused on strategy.
 My primary duties were research but a colleague had a stroke that year, so I took on more teaching duties.
-Al-Sisi was one of 38 or so International Fellows in the year-long Master’s program in strategic studies who along with 300 US students are organized into groups of 12 or 13 (that’s called their Seminar).
+Al-Sisi was one of 38 or so International Fellows in the year-long Master’s program in strategic studies who along with 300 US Fellows are organized into groups of 12 or 13 (that’s called their Seminar).
 They meet in that seminar covering leadership, some military history, intro. to strategy, do a full-scale strategic exercise & take electives.
 I taught Regional Studies of the Middle East (different professors lectured) I gave 4 1/2 of the 10 lectures, also in a counterterrorism seminar in which General Barno and I were guest speakers, and in a course on the media (covering the Arab press).
 Observed al-Sisi in the Regional Studies course and his seminar and in a course on center of gravity (Clausewitzian) theory.

 Al-Sisi and the other Arab officers would sometimes delegate one of their number to respond if they objected to the discourse, tone or approach or other students’ comments.
 They often did this assigning the spokesperson to the most senior or experienced among them, or to the person who communicated best in English.
 Al-Sisi was the spokesperson on occasion. al-Sisi like his predecessor, Sedky Sobhi, made clear in his comments that he felt the U.S. had bitten off more than it could chew in Iraq and in the War on Terror as then conceived.
-He was more diplomatic, but less funny and quieter than Sedky Sobhi.
+He was more diplomatic, but less funny and more introspective than Sedky Sobhi.
 We had numerous extremely interesting discussions on the role of culture (as impacts women in the region), economics, conflicting national interests and he was interested in certain hot-button topics like Iran’s and Israel’s aims in the region as well as “American” topics like jointness (coordination of military & other governmental services).

 Internat’l Fellows each have Barracks and community sponsors, seminar leaders and Strategic Research Project advisors.
-My sponsoree that year who I saw constantly was Taiseer Saleh, the nephew of Pres.
+My sponsoree that year who I saw constantly was COL Taiseer Saleh, the nephew of Pres.
 Saleh and so I also saw al-Sisi socially with Taiseer and other Arab officers.
 Additionally, al-Sisi and his family attended our tiny local mosque, donated by the state of Qatar.

 AWC is the most senior of the Army service colleges, the foreign officers selected are usually well thought of and well-connected in their own military.
 They are slated for advancement as was al-Sisi who rapidly climbed from about 2008 to regional commander of the Egyptian Army for Alexandria and the north, and then to director of Military intelligence & reconnaissance.